TakumaLee/Takuma-Resume/README.md

 2. Third Party Payment version 1
 3. DRAMOT+ (For user read drama, now not in Google Play)
 4. SIP project
+    - Linphone(no change to this version)
 5. P2P App version 1(Use Material Design)
     - P2PTunnel
     - jetty server
+    -
 6. Advertisement SDK Project
+    - Admob
+    - Mopub
+    - Inmobi
+    - MM
+    - Mengo

 7. AccountManager(Use Material Design, On the make)
     - use notification
 8. Dramaster(Use Material Design, On the make)